 - Cooking spray or olive oil

-- 475 ml almond soya or other non-dairy milk of your choice
+- 2 cups (475 ml) almond milk or soya or other non-dairy milk of your choice

 - 1 tsp ground cinnamon or vanilla essence optional